rarebreed/protean-service/retro/story/src/preface.md

 the Buddha replied

 ```
-Whence is there anger
+Whence there is anger,
-for one free from anger, tamed, living in tune
+for one free from anger,
+tamed, living in tune
-one released through right knowing, calmed and Such.
+one released through right knowing,
+calmed and Such.

 You make things worse when you flare up at someone who is angry.
-Whoever doesn't flare up at someone who's angry
+Whoever does not flare up at someone who is angry
 wins a battle hard to win.

-You live for the good of both
-your own and others
+You live for the good of both your own and others when,
-when, knowing the other is provoked,
+knowing the other is provoked,
 you mindfully grow calm.

-When you work the cure of both
-your own and others
+When you work the cure of both your own and others
 those who think you a fool
 know nothing of Dhamma.
 ```